crazybitches/hello-world/README.md

 # hello-world
-im trying to make a program
+im trying to make a program here i'm trying get into python language and try to be expert as a programmer :)